Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * ~[Wireframes: Countries](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-countries-html.png)~
 * [Wireframes: Countries](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-countries-html-2.png) *This is the revised version after looking for some better ideas showing the country details

 ### Surface Plane
 **--- Colour ---**
-On "Speed Typing" page (index.html), a page which looks similar to Visual Studio Code is sonsidered because main purpose of the website is for typing.
+On "Speed Typing" page (index.html), a page which looks similar to Visual Studio Code is considered because main purpose of the website is for typing.
 Eerie Black (#1e1e1e) is used for the back ground colour and Bright Navy Blue (#007acc) is used for the logo and menu.
-Main text colour is Light Gray (#d4d4d4) so that it doesn't give users too much contrast between the text and back ground colours.
+Main text colour is Light Grey (#d4d4d4) so that it doesn't give users too much contrast between the text and back ground colours.
-Canary(#ffff98) is used for score to stands out the score and stonger colour than Canary, Maximum Yellow (#fdf838), is used for the highest score.
+Canary(#ffff98) is used for score to stands out the score and stronger colour than Canary, Maximum Yellow (#fdf838), is used for the highest score.
 Bittersweet (#ff6565) is used for timer because it is important information and must be very clear during the game

 On "Learn About The Countries" page (countries.html), Bright Navy Blue (#007acc) is used for back ground as it links to an image of the earth.
-Main test colour is Eeriec (#1e1e1e) so the page looks like the reversible version of index.html.
+Main text colour is Eerie (#1e1e1e) so the page looks like the reversible version of index.html.

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/colours.png)